ashishj12/deal-costing-assistant-v2/README.md

 ## Seed scenario

-The project includes a built-in Northwind Logistics scenario designed to demonstrate the common edge cases this tool is meant to catch:
+The project includes a Northwind Logistics demo scenario designed to surface the edge cases this tool is meant to catch:

 - contradictory statements across source documents
 - explicit exclusions